 - Determine the type of service or celebration.

-- Decide on location, date and time, and who will attend.
+- Decide on location, date, time and who will attend.

 - Outline a budget.

-- If desired, publish details about the service or event with the obituary in local papers.
+- If desired, publish details about the service or event alongside the obituary in local papers.

 - Compile a guest list and send invitations; include RSVP.

-- Decide who will officiate or host / hostess the event.
+- Decide who will officiate or host the event.
 Consider hiring a planner.

 - Write a eulogy; consider family or close friends to read, as well.

-- Decide sequence of readings, speeches and music.
+- Decide the sequence of readings, speeches and music.

-- If cremation has been chosen, consider a memorial urn for the service or keepsakes for close family and friends.
+- If cremation has been chosen, consider the memorial urn to be used for the service as well as keepsakes for close family and friends.

-- Consider important final touches: flowers, food and drink, a memory table or board, and a memory chest for written notes and/or photos.
+- Consider important final touches: flowers, food and drink, a memory table or board, and a memory chest for written notes and photos.

-- Write thank-you notes or prepare a small thank-you gift for help received.
+- Write thank-you notes or prepare a small thank-you gift for the help received.

-Bereavement is usually considered a solitary journey through daily aloneness.
+Grief is usually considered a solitary journey through daily aloneness.
 Sharing the loss with others offers the potential to unlock silent grieving.
-Honoring the lost loved one with others through a memorial service or life celebration can provide unforeseen comfort and immeasurable support that is critical to the healing process.
-If you’re in need of extra support during this difficult time, OneWorld Memorials is here to help with articles and information that can help guide you.
+Honoring a lost loved one with others through a memorial service or life celebration can provide unforeseen comfort and immeasurable support that is critical to the healing process.
+If you need extra support during this difficult time, OneWorld Memorials is here to help with articles and information that can help guide you.

 J. Malec is a visual artist and writer whose work often deals with themes related to loss and healing.
 She lives in Minneapolis, and spends much of her time practicing permaculture in the city.